 When a Privacy request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Treasury Board Information Practices Group or other institutions.
-When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Corporate Services.
+When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Vice President.

-When a record is identified as exclusion under the Privacy Act, the Coordinator recommends to the Legal Services Directorate that they consult with the Privy Council Office to confirm that it is an excluded record.
+When a record is identified as exclusion under the Privacy Act, the Coordinator consults with the Legal Services Directorate to confirm that it is an excluded record.